10anubhav/VoiceGPT-Assistant-/README.md

 # VoiceGPT Assistant

-Jarvis AI Assistant is a Python-based voice-controlled assistant that can perform various tasks using speech recognition and the OpenAI GPT-3.5 model for conversational AI.
+VoiceGPT Assistant is a Python-based voice-controlled assistant that can perform various tasks using speech recognition and the OpenAI GPT-3.5 model for conversational AI.

 ## Description